Finding the best car insurance for teens

 "Aside from the insurance aspects, parents need to appreciate their role as the risk manager for their teens who drive," says Greg Serio, managing director at Park Strategies LLC, who is also a former insurance commissioner of New York.

-Limiting a teen's hours of operation, restricting the number of riders in a car, and prohibiting the use of cellphones or texting devices (which can be double-checked through the cell service bills) are all ways a parent can prevent or mitigate risks."
+Limiting a teen's hours of operation, restricting the number of riders in a car, and prohibiting the use of texting and handheld devices (which can be double-checked through the cell service bills) are all ways a parent can prevent or mitigate risks."

 Adding a teen driver to an auto insurance policy